Science and technology in Turkey: Technical education

-Turkey

 Trends in national innovation system, 2015–2019

 In 2017, business-funded research and development (R&D) exceeded that funded by the government and higher education sectors combined, for the first time, although most business-funded investment goes towards military and dual-use technologies.
 For instance, the leading Turkish firm for the number of patents is the principal military industry conglomerate Aselsan; it owns 54% of all resident patents, compared to just 17% for the leading patent-owner in Israel, Teva Pharmaceuticals.

 The Turkish Exporters Assembly has reported that defence and aerospace was the leading sector in terms of export growth in the first five months of 2019, according to a press release by the Anatolia Agency on 5 June 2019.

 A growing share of business-funded R&D is being driven by tax incentives, the sectoral composition of which is determined by the government.
 However, this trend mainly concerns innovation in manufacturing, which is open to competition largely thanks to the Customs Union with the EU in effect since 1996.

 Research funding from abroad has, indeed, progressed to about 3.5% of total research spending in 2017, up from 2% in 2015.

 The prevailing sentiment in academic circles, however, is that there is a mismatch between the level of public support for innovation and the amount of innovation in the economy.
 This sentiment is shared by Prof. Hasan Mandal, the head of T.BITAK, who notes the insufficiency and lack of focus of public support given to development ‘from prototypes to production’.
 He admits that there has been an ‘insufficient connection of R&D efforts to the needs of final consumers and needs analyses'.